How To Use Essential Oils

 It is always best to follow the instructions on your essential oil bottles as directions can vary from one essential oil to another.
 However, it also pays to refer to a trusted reference book or website for additional information on blending specific essential oils.

-For example, it is only safe to use Organic Rose Otto Essential Oil in very small amounts owing to it’s Eugenol content, but other essential oils, like Tea Tree Essential Oil and Lavender Essential Oil are much safer to use in higher amounts.
+For example, it is only safe to use Organic Rose Otto Essential Oil in very small amounts owing to its Methyl Eugenol content, but other essential oils, like Tea Tree Essential Oil and Lavender Essential Oil are much safer to use in higher amounts.

 Useful Guidelines For Essential Oil Use